YunoHost-Apps/synapse_ynh/README.md

 The package uses a prebuilt python virtual environnement.
 The binary are taken from this repository: https://github.com/Josue-T/synapse_python_build
 The script to build the binary is also available.

+### Performance Tuning

+Depending on the amount of RAM on your système, you might want to tune the cache configuration in `/etc/matrix-synapse/homeserver.yaml`.

 ### Web client

 If you want a web client you can also install Element with this package: https://github.com/YunoHost-Apps/element_ynh .